 Summary of Canadian Imports of US Crude Natural Gas and Refined Products

-- Ontario and Quebec are particularly vulnerable; about half of the natural gas they consume is imported from the United States.
-Additionally, Ontario and Quebec’s Montreal refinery depend entirely on crude oil delivered from the United States, with no immediate alternatives available.
-While there are options to deliver more Canadian natural gas via the Canadian Mainline, the pipeline would likely require capital investment to materially increase its flow rate.
-Line 9 could be reversed (once again) to provide some supply from offshore into Montreal and Ontario, but this cannot be done in the short term.
+- Ontario and Quebec are particularly vulnerable.
+About half of the natural gas these provinces consume is imported from the US.
+Additionally, Ontario depends entirely on crude oil delivered via the United States, with no immediate alternatives available.
+Quebec also relies on crude oil transiting the United States for about 60% of its refinery consumption.
+While there are options to deliver more Canadian natural gas via the TransCanada (TC) Canadian Mainline, the pipeline would likely require capital investment to increase its flow rate materially.
+To reduce Ontario’s dependency on US-transited oil, Line 9 could be reversed (once again) to deliver offshore oil into Ontario from Montreal, but this cannot be done in the short term.

 Summary of Canadian Exports of Crude Oil and Natural Gas